denisewong1/AFL-Statistics/README.md

 9. Algorithms - http://www.matterofstats.com/where-can-i-find-an-example-of-the-use-of-x
 10. Think about a dashboard - http://www.matterofstats.com/mafl-team-dashboards/matterofstats-2018-team-dashboard-for-round-23
 11. Investigate ELO and other rating systems - https://en.wikipedia.org/wiki/Elo_rating_system
+12. Each stat can be grouped into action/reaction functions and hence may be interdependent (correlated).
+Each stat can also correspond to particular skills (accuracy, hand-eye, foot-eye, agility, speed) and may be grouped in this manner.
+13. Each position will require particular skills more than others.